-The above, along with your vehicle, must be submitted to the customs office at your chosen port of departure at least 72 hours in advance of your ship date.
+Submit the documents above with your vehicle to the customs office at your chosen port of departure at least 72 hours in advance of your ship date.
 To find out where this office is, simply contact the Port Director at the U.S. port you’ve selected.

-Once U.S. customs has taken possession of your vehicle and documentation, they will conduct an inspection to ensure that the vehicle is clear of any contraband.
-In addition, they will also cross-reference the VIN numbers present on the vehicle with the documentation that you have provided, ensuring that they are a match.
+Once U.S. customs has taken possession of your vehicle and documentation, they will inspect it to ensure that the vehicle is clear of any contraband.
+In addition, they will also cross-reference the VINs present on the vehicle with the documentation that you have provided, ensuring that they are a match.

 Provided everything checks out, the vehicle will then be cleared by U.S. customs and then sent on its way to Panama.
 Should you have any additional concerns about this process, or if your vehicle is subject to any special circumstances, simply direct your inquiries to U.S. Customs and Border Protection here.